Skip to content

 If you’re serious about learning user interface design, you’re going to need to be on friendly terms with fonts.
 There’s just no way around it.
 Some say “web design is 90% typography”, and maybe that’s a huge exaggeration, but it doesn’t change the fact that typography is a critical skill to interface design.

 But “typography” is also a rabbit-hole.
-There are thousands of fonts out there, and even then, picking fonts is the easy part.
-It’s much harder – and much more critical – to be able to style them well.
+There are thousands of fonts out there, and so many lists of good fonts drift into the obscure and innapplicable.

 table of good free or cheap fonts in Learn UI Design